Introduction

 Secondly, put movement and exercise into your calendar or schedule.
 Plan it.
 There’s no such thing as free time.
 When we build our lives around the fundamental components of our health - movement, good nutrition, sleep and rest, social connection and a positive mindset, not only do we get more done, we feel better.

-When there’s a handful of these default movement habits in your day, you’ll be on track for a lifetime of quality movement.
+When there’s a handful of these default movement habits in your day, you’ll be on track for a lifelime of quality movement.

 The Science of Movement